-After birth you’ll notice how your baby likes to be held and is comforted by movement.
+After the birth, you’ll notice how your baby likes to be held and is comforted by movement.

-Your baby can hear quite well at 23 weeks.
-This includes your voice and your partner’s, but also sounds like dogs barking and the vacuum cleaner.
+At 23 weeks, your baby can hear sounds quite well, including your voice and your partner’s.
+He can also hear things like dogs barking and the sound of a vacuum cleaner.

-If your baby was born at 23 weeks the rate of survival would be around 16% with immediate and quality care.
+If a baby were born at pregnancy week 23, with immediate and quality care, the rate of survival would be around 16%.

-However the rate of survival for premature babies jumps dramatically by 24 weeks, to almost 45%.
+The rate of survival for premature babies jumps dramatically at 24 weeks, to almost 45%.

-However if you’re worried or at risk for preterm birth, knowing the survival rates based on week can be reassuring.
+However, if you’re worried, or if you’re at risk for preterm birth, knowing the survival rates, based on weeks of gestation, can be reassuring.

 You can read more in Premature Survival Rates By Week.